Ghostkeeper: Alternate opening

+Music

+The film's score was composed by Paul Zaza, who also composed music for fellow Canadian slasher film productions Prom Night (1980), My Bloody Valentine (1981), and Curtains (1983).
+Zaza got on board due to the involvement of film editor Stan Cole.
+According to Zaza, he scored the film over one weekend, and recycled some musical cues and themes that were also used in Prom Night.

 Release

 Ghostkeeper was to screened out of competition at the Cannes Film Festival in May 1981.
 On October 29, 1981, director Makichuk appeared in a CBC television interview segment promoting the film, which included the airing of two scenes.
 It subsequently had its North American theatrical premiere at Calgary's Tivoli Theater on March 3, 1982.
+In November 1982, it was reported that the film had been sold for distribution in 18 countries, including the United States, where it was acquired by American Cinema Marketing.

+The distributor Canadian International Pictures began exhibiting the film at revival screenings in North America beginning in late 2025, with an inaugural screening at Seattle's Beacon Theatre on December 6, 2025.
+This print is sourced from the only surviving theatrical 35 mm print.

 Home media

-The film did not receive a home video release until September 1986, when it was released in the United States through New World Pictures' home video branch.
+Ghostkeeper did not receive a home video release until September 1986, when it was released in the United States through New World Pictures' home video branch.

 Director James Makichuk stated in a 2008 interview that he was trying to facilitate a DVD release via Netflix with a quality print of the film.

 In April 2012, Ghostkeeper was released for the first time on DVD through Code Red Releasing.
-The DVD included a commentary with James Makichuck, Riva Spier and Murray Ord, an interview with director of photography John Holbrook as well as an interview with actress Georgie Collins.
+The DVD includes a commentary with James Makichuck, Riva Spier and Murray Ord, an interview with director of photography John Holbrook as well as an interview with actress Georgie Collins.
 The film is presented in 1.78.1 anamorphic widescreen for the first time on video and has been restored from the only known existing film elements.

 On August 18, 2017, Code Red issued a Blu-ray edition of the film featuring a new 2K scan of the original film elements.

+In January 2026, Canadian International Pictures released a pre-order via the Vinegar Syndrome online store for a new Blu-ray release of the film.
+This release features a new 4K scan from the only known surviving theatrical print of the film, with newly-commissioned cast and crew interviews, audio commentaries, as well as archival features from prior releases.